cpoIT/cpoIT.GITHUB.IO/README.md

 # Gitting Started

 This repository is for storing what I learn about Git/GitHub.
 I hope others will find it useful as well.
-Jekyll automatically converts double dashes into single dashes.
-Triple dashes are converted into em dashes.
+Code and output are in light grey boxes.
+Output is indicated with  ==>.

 ## Setting Up Git on a Mac
 + Download Git from [Homebrew](https://brew.sh/)